hack-parthsharma/hack-parthsharma/README.md

 - 👯 I’m looking to collaborate on **any open-source project.**

-- 📒 I'm Trying to Learn **Lua, Rust and Application Penetration Testing.**
+- 📒 I'm Trying to Learn **Go, Rust and Application Penetration Testing.**

 - 📝 I regularly write articles on [itscybertech.com](itscybertech.com)